maximcravtov-sys/azure-terraform/README.md

 - Configure auto-scaling for VMs
 - Set up Azure DevOps CI/CD pipelines
 - Implement Azure Key Vault for secrets management

-## License

-This Terraform configuration is provided as-is for educational and development purposes.